 Work has been undertaken to better understand the emissions sources contributing to measured concentrations in the Sheffield exceedance area.
 Higher time resolution measurements at daily time resolution were undertaken to provide evidence to identify emissions sources contributing to nickel concentrations in the Tinsley area.
-The study identified sources to the south (likely Outokumpu) and unknown sources to the north east of Tinsley.
-There is population exceeding TV in Sheffield (9987) but not in Yorkshire and Humberside
+The study identified sources to the south (likely Outokumpu) and unknown sources to the northeast and west of Tinsley.
+Those sources were subsequently identified as a mixture of industrial point sources and fugitive sources from a wide range of metal processing operations.

-The regulator and the operators of industrial sites in the Tinsley area of Sheffield have continued to work closely to understand, assess and address the sources of nickel originating from their process.
+The regulator and the operators of industrial sites in the vicinity of the Tinsley area of Sheffield have continued to work closely to understand, assess and address the sources of nickel originating from their process.